-Applicants are reminded that baseline and final evaluations are population-based, reflecting the expectation that impacts extend well beyond specific participant households.
+Applicants are reminded that FFP will employ external evaluators to conduct either an impact evaluation using randomized control trial or a performance evaluation using baseline and endline population-based surveys, reflecting the expectation that impacts extend well beyond specific participant households.
 Participatory development, where communities are empowered to take ownership of intervention activities, should be an important aspect of all proposed interventions and a guiding principle over the duration of the proposed activity.
-Individual interventions should be designed to be self-financing and self-transferring both during and after the activity in order to reach the indirect participants that are needed in order to achieve real, and measureable, community impact.
+Individual interventions should be designed to be self-financing and self-transferring both during and after the activity in order to reach the indirect participants that are needed in order to achieve real, and measurable, community impact.
 FFP expects that a significant proportion of the population will adopt and adapt these models, helping to improve both sustainability and impact of the interventions.

-Addressing Resilience Challenges: FFP is committed to strengthening the resilience of individuals, households, communities, and systems to mitigate, adapt to, and recover from shocks and stresses, and to creating sustainable pathways out of poverty.
-Systems strengthening could include working with ecosystems, food systems, market systems, health systems, or government systems.
-Applicants should articulate strategies to enhance human and social capital, mitigate risks through diversified livelihoods in a climate sensitive manner, increase assets, and access to financial services, and promote financial inclusion.
-Applicants should articulate how activities will contribute to resilience and disaster risk reduction, including risks from agricultural and man-made stressors (e.g., market price volatility, pests, and resource constraints) and from geological or climate-related shocks and stressors.
-This articulation should also include a discussion of how the activity will strengthen absorptive capacity, adaptive capacity, and transformative capacity, and identify risks of maladaptation.
+Addressing Resilience Challenges: FFP is committed to strengthening the resilience of individuals, households, communities, and systems to mitigate, adapt to and recover from shocks and stresses.
+Applicants must (1) identify the underlying causes (stresses) that impede recovery; (2) propose strategies to enhance human and social capital, mitigate risks through diversified livelihoods in a climate sensitive manner, increase assets, access to financial services, and promote financial inclusion; and, (3) articulate what activities will contribute to resilience and disaster risk reduction, how those activities will be rolled out, and how improvements will be measured and reported.
+Special attention should be paid to risks stemming from agricultural and man-made stressors (e.g., market price volatility, pests, and resource constraints) and from geological or climate-related shocks and stressors.
+This articulation should also include a discussion of how the activity will strengthen absorptive capacity, adaptive capacity, and transformative capacity, 10 and identify risks of maladaptation.